2020 CLC Research Award Recipients

 Degree: Bachelor of English

-Nominated by Ruth Martin, Directory of Library Services
+Nominated by Ruth Martin, Director of Library Services

 Kate is an excellent writer and an intelligent researcher who strives for perfection in all aspects of her work.